Rediscover ecology

 For water, we retain four indicators:

-• Eutrophication of fresh waters.
-Eutrophication is a process of accumulation of nutrients in a given ecosystem (a so-called “eutrophic” environment is literally a “well nourished” environment)
+• Eutrophication of freshwater.
+Eutrophication is a process of accumulation of nutrients in a given ecosystem (a so-called "eutrophic" environment is literally a "well-nourished" environment);

 • Aquatic ecotoxicity.
-Ecotoxicity is the capacity of a substance, thanks to its toxicity, to produce harmful or inconvenient effects for microorganisms, animals, plants, or for humans through the environment;
+Ecotoxicity is the ability of a substance, due to its toxicity, to produce harmful or unpleasant effects on microorganisms, animals, plants, or humans through the environment;

 • Eutrophication of marine waters;